aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to PPSM within C++ Applications" h2="Convert TEX to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate TEX to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export TEX to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate TEX to PPSM conversion feature inside your C++ applications.
+TEX is a typesetting system that is used to create documents, while PPSM is a Microsoft PowerPoint Show file format.
+Converting TEX to PPSM allows you to create presentations from your documents.

+<h2>How Aspose.Total Helps for TEX to PPSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to easily convert TEX to PPSM.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+With Aspose.PDF for C++, you can export TEX to PPTX.
+Then, with Aspose.Slides for C++, you can convert PPTX to PPSM.
+Both APIs are available in the Aspose.Total for C++ package.
+The APIs are easy to use and can help you to quickly and easily convert TEX to PPSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}